-Disclaimer: As much as I loved our day trip to Victoria, I wish we had booked a hotel to stay the night and spend a little more time in the city.
-There are a lot of exciting things to see and do in the Garden City, and because of my injuries on the trip, my mobility was somewhat limited and I wasn’t able to cover as much ground as I would have liked in one day.
-Therefore, this recap post will not only include the sightseeing we did and the restaurants we visited, but also a short wish list of suggested places I’d like to see when I return.
+As much as I loved our day trip to Victoria, I wish we had booked a hotel to stay the night and spend a little more time in the city.
+There are a lot of exciting things to see and do in the Garden City.
+Because of my injuries on the trip, my mobility was somewhat limited and I wasn’t able to cover as much ground as I would have liked in one day.
+This recap post not only includes the sightseeing we did, but also a short wish list of places I’d like to see when I return.

 What We Did